 It's fine to celebrate success but it is more important to heed the lessons of failure.

 But you talk to people that are famous and have made it.

 True.
 People like *NSYNC's Joey Fatone and FROZEN's Jelani Alladin have been guests on the podcast.
 I mean, we gotta have some inspiration, right?
 Something to shoot for!
 Besides, this little podcast was greatly helped by these famous friends coming on the show.

 But most guests (including the hosts) are simply creatives who get the work done, day-to-day living and doing what they love.
 And mostly out of the limelight.
 Whatever applause may come from our work pales in comparison to the days and weeks and months of rejection and persistence that proceed any such recognition.
 It is this central message that is talked about on our show, even with the most successful or recognizable guests.

 The life of any non-profit is not an easy one.
 Spotlight focuses on why people and organizations do the work they do, how they handle setbacks, and the difference they are making in people's lives through the arts.
 These bonus episodes will be interspersed between the regular WINMI episodes.
 Find out more about this series and listen to the latest episode here.

-These bonus episodes give an inside look at some of the best shows on Broadway, featuring cast members and creatives from nominated shows as well as the Managing News Editor at PLAYBILL.
-They take us behind the scenes of what it takes to make it on Broadway.
+These bonus episodes give an inside look at some of the best shows on and off Broadway, featuring cast members and creatives from nominated shows as well as the Managing News Editor at PLAYBILL.
+They take us behind the scenes of what it takes to make it in the Big Apple.